VietKhoaNguyen/Final-Project/README.md

 3. How effective are frequency-ranked attacks against human-biased PINs?
 4. How much does personal-information leakage improve guessing success?
 5. Which metric better reflects real-world PIN security: entropy or Top-k success rate?
-6. Can weak PIN blacklisting reduce attacker success under limited attempts?
+6. Can weak PIN blacklisting reduce attacker success?

 ---